This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 — John Milner in American Graffiti

-There was a several year period after this, during which I lived, worked, and studied in Europe, only visiting the States occasionally, when I didn't even own a guitar.
-Given what was being called "rock music" in the 90s I chose to opt myself out, spending a lot of my time listening to Johnny Hallyday.
-Once when I was in Bruxelles during those years, at a Richard Artschwager exhibition at a gallery owned by a friend, I came across a Fender Strat laying around in the private rooms.
+For several years I lived Europe, through my travels and social interactions being enlightened about about the peerage that existed beyond the old money of NYC.
+I didn't even own a guitar during this time.
+Given what was being called "rock music," I opted out, instead listening to Johnny Hallyday, Clint Black, Coltrane, Mahler, just other stuff.
+Once when in Bruxelles, at a Richard Artschwager exhibition at a friend's gallery in, I saw a Fender Stratocaster laying on sofa in the private rooms.
 I casually picked it up and played "Eruption" and "Spanish Fly," just to fuck with people's heads.
 I knew that virtuosic artistic ability had become the punchline of a joke, something to be embarrassed about.
 If one was clever, they adopted an ironic stance towards long cultivated skill.
 Both Victor Borge and Rivers Cuomo knew this and made bank on it.
 Rivers lingers in my mind because I remember talking to him standing outside Gray's Papaya on 8th Street in the Fall of 1993 while Weezer was recording the Blue Album across the street at Electric Lady with Rik Ocasek.
 At the Artschwager exhibition newly rich Russians scooped up the expensive works of "art," which to me looked like packing crates.
 I couldn't understand this art, just like I couldn't understand Weezer's music.
 Both had something to do with inwardly turned irony and self referencing deprecation, which I found offensive.
 I bought an Artschwager anyways.
 Money was all that seemed to matter anymore.

-It is strange to comprehend that these events I've just narrated, which end off right around the time I was the age of my current bandmates, happened to me about thirty years ago.
-This is where I was at around 22 years old.
-To me, with my unique brain, it is as though everything happened just yesterday.
+The events I've just narrated, which ended right around the time I was the age of my current bandmates, happened about thirty years ago.
+My unique brain perceives everything as though it happened just yesterday.
 How I envy people with that merciful gift of forgetfulness.
-Am I crazy to think that I can defy Thomas Wolfe's maxim that one can't go home again, picking up rock & roll right where I left it off in 1992?
-Sure, I returned to music decades ago, and in more recent years rekindled my intense devotion to guitar and love of performing by way of a deep dive into the blues — but somehow playing 70s and 80s rock with these young guys feels different, like circling back to where I had once left off so many years ago.
+Am I crazy to think I can defy Thomas Wolfe's maxim that one can't go home again?
+Can I pick up rock & roll right where I left it off in 1992?
+I did return to music years ago — but somehow performing this kind of music with these young guys feels different, like circling back to where I had had left off so many years ago.

-While people do often mistake me for being younger than I am, age does matter; that's a cold hard fact.
-My body hasn't deteriorated too much, though my mind has turned into something of a subtle trap.
-I feel like the elves of Middle-Earth: Morose, filled with ennui, poisoned by the curse of knowledge.
+While people do mistake me for being younger than I am, age does matter.
+That's a fact.
+My body hasn't deteriorated much, though my mind has turned into a subtle trap.
+I'm like the elves of Middle-Earth, morose, filled with ennui, poisoned by the curse of knowledge.
 That in middle age I find myself sleeping on French linen, with a Matisse hanging over my head, and a Kangzi porcelain collection is a bizarre thing; and deep down I feel guilty about it.
 I’m terribly susceptible to romanticizing the struggle, to longing for the realness and rawness of the gutter.
 I feel ashamed of my refined civility and softness, as if I've betrayed the spirit of rock & roll.

 All of the guys I'm playing with on Friday night are young, and youth matters.
 Do you want to see cheerleaders in their 50s?
 Of course not.
 Rock and roll has always been a young man's game.
 Think of your favorite albums by Zep, Van Halen, Sabbath, Skynyrd, and so on.
 You know what they all have in common?
 All the members were in their 20s when that stuff was created.
 Old guys don't make music like that.
 The smart ones had the sense to die young and spare their fans the fat, old, dead and bloated on the toilet scene.
 That's a big part of the thrill for me of playing with guys in their 20s.
 There is an energy there that is undeniable.

 But I'm, well . . . let's just say "not young."
-Here I am playing songs primarily from around 1970 in a band with "kids" young enough to be my sons, opening for another band of "kids" who were probably born in the 90s that play music from the 80s.
+I'm playing songs from around 1970 in a band with "kids" young enough to be my sons, opening for another band of "kids" who were probably born in the 90s that play music from the 80s.

-One of the craziest things is that Riki Rachtman supposedly lives in Mooresville.
-That the guy who owned the Hollywood Cathouse I had so many adventures at, and who I used to watch hosting Headbanger's Ball, now lives around here — that's just fuckin' weird.
+Riki Rachtman supposedly lives in Mooresville.
+That the guy who owned the Hollywood Cathouse, where I had so many adventures 1989, now resides here is just too fuckin' weird.

-The best comparison I can make to how I feel is the sense of disjointedness evoked by recently watching old episodes of Dr Who from the 70s on VHS.
-I feel like I'm time traveling in the TARTUS.
-In one program the Doctor has a dagger wielding stone age warrior chick from the future with him, traveling back to Edwardian England to do battle with an Egyptian God on the planet Mars.
+The disjointedness I feel is best evoked by referencing my recently watching episodes of Dr Who from the 70s on VHS.
+I'm time traveling in the TARTUS.
+In one episode the Doctor has a dagger wielding stone age warrior chick from the future with him, traveling back to Edwardian England to do battle with an Egyptian God on the planet Mars.
 Whatever, sometimes you've just got to go along with the crazy and enjoy the ride.

 THE ROMAN SPRING of toomanycats